Lincoln County profile

 Monthly nonfarm payroll employment in Lincoln County, Washington

-• Trade, transportation, and utilities increased by 10 jobs or 2.4% over the month and remained unchanged over the year.
+• Trade, transportation, and utilities increased by 30 jobs over the month and was down 20 jobs over the year.
+This is the largest service providing sector in the county with 360 jobs.

 • Professional and business services remained unchanged over the month and over the year, with a total of 180 jobs.

-• Government services, with total of 1,260 jobs including public educational services, decreased by 20 jobs or 1.6% over the month and 40 jobs or 3.1%, over the year.
+• Government services, with a total of 1,290 jobs including public educational services, decreased by 10 jobs both over the month and over the year.

 Nonfarm employment estimates, not seasonally adjusted, Lincoln County